CiscoDevNet/Opendaylight-BGP-Pathman-apps/README.md

 ## Application Overview:

-A basic tenet of Software Defined Networking (SDN) involves an application interacting with a network for the purpose simplifying operations or enabling a service.
+A basic tenet of Software Defined Networking (SDN) involves an application interacting with a network for the purpose of simplifying operations or enabling a service.
 A controller is positioned between the application and network and interacts with network elements (e.g. routers) in the southbound direction using a variety of different protocols.
-In the northbound direction it present an abstraction of the network using in practice common REST APIs.
+In the northbound direction it presents an abstraction of the network using in practice common REST APIs.
 This innovation supports two applications: BGP-LS Manager and PCEP Manager (aka Pathman).

 Figure 1 depicts the architecture of the components used in this innovation.